gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 The second one is [Cerebro](https://github.com/lmenezes/cerebro/), an open source (MIT License) elasticsearch web admin tool built using Scala, Play Framework, AngularJS and Bootstrap.

-In a browser window navigate to <http://nosqlplatform:39000/> and you should directly land on the Cerebro **Connect** screen.
-Enter `http://nosqlplatform:9200` into the **Node address** field and click **Connect**.
+In a browser window, navigate to <http://dataplatform:28126/> and you should directly land on the Cerebro **Connect** screen.
+Enter `http://dataplatform:9200` into the **Node address** field and click **Connect**.
 You should arrive on the Cerebro home screen as shown below.

 ![Alt Image Text](./images/cerebro.png "Cerebro")